Shetland Camping Böds

 In Shetland, a Böd was a building used to house fishermen and their gear during the fishing season.
 Today, we've borrowed the word to describe basic accommodation for those who want a simple holiday in our islands.
 Anyone familiar with English "camping barns" will have a good idea of what to expect.

 The first camping Böds opened in l992 and a network has been created throughout the Shetland Islands.
 The Böds are all in attractive localities and each has an interesting history.
 They are an ideal way of seeing Shetland on a budget and you can combine some nights in a Böd with a stay in youth hostel, bed and breakfast or a tent.
 Böds are very basic, some in remote areas having no electricity.

-The camping Böds are closed from 31st October - 1st April.
+The camping Böds are closed from 31st October and reopen on the 1st March.

 Fetlar is known as the “Garden of Shetland” and Aithbank boasts a wonderful location with sea views and a beach only a few metres away.